entertainmenttechnology/Earle-MTEC2250-Spring2018/readme.md

 ## Description
 This course is an introduction to digital and physical fabrication processes.
 We will use Google SketchUp, 3D Printing, and the woodshop to complete a series of small projects.
 This class combines hands-on exploration with theoretical discussions about tangible media.
 Quizzes will be held regularly on readings and lecture material.
 There will be an emphasis in this class on creating playful machines and participating in the open-source community.

+Students will be expected to spend at least 2 hours outside of class each week advancing projects and/or responding to reading material.
+Assignments must be synced to your individual GitHub repository.
+You must participate in group discussions and critiques in this course.

+## Learning Outcomes
++ The ability to design files for 3d printing using SketchUp
++ Troubleshooting 3d print design problems (normals, holes, etc)
++ A basic understanding of the wood shop and how to build simple objects
++ A basic understanding of designing for laser cutting
++ The ability to program microcontrollers for user input and motor control
++ The ability to solder, wire, and enclose projects
++ A general understanding and practice of the iterative design process

 ## Recommended Text
 + [Making Things Move](https://books.google.com/books/about/Making_Things_Move_DIY_Mechanisms_for_In.html?id=L71QLEHYE0sC) by Dustyn Roberts
 + [Getting Started with Arduino, 3rd Edition](https://www.amazon.com/Getting-Started-Arduino-Massimo-Banzi/dp/1449309879) by Massimo Banzi